 "We've got local police departments using tax payer dollars to procure drones, the number of vacant/foreclosed homes in this country exceeds the number of homeless people, local police walking around with weapons that look like grenade launchers, people dying because they can't afford decent healthcare, polar ice caps melting at rates unheard of in recorded history, and oh. . . yeah, Gabby Douglas' hair."

 I guess I was a little snarky.
-In all fairness, Kay contacted me solely because, in the past, I’d written about the link between black hair and social ranking within the black community.
+In all fairness, Kay contacted me solely because, she is white and wasn't quite sure she understood all the hub-bub on Twitter about Gabby's hair.
+Kay knew that I'd written about the link between black hair and social ranking in an article I published in the LA Progressive.
 In my article, I talked about growing up black in America in the 60s.
-I discussed the connection between hair and conforming to implicit and explicit codes of behavior — those dictated by both the dominant culture and by the black community, a community that is often misunderstood by those outside of it.
-Kay, who is white, told me the article shifted her perspective.
+I discussed the connection between hair and conforming to implicit and explicit codes of behavior -- those dictated by both the dominant culture and by the black community, a community that is often misunderstood by those outside of it.
+Kay told me the article shifted her perspective.
 It gave her answers to questions she was raised to believe were impolite to ask.
-She suspected that the chatter about Gabby’s hair may have been connected to what I’d written months ago — so she wanted my take.
+She suspected that the chatter about Gabby's hair may have been connected to what I'd discussed in that article -- so she wanted my take.